 The second you look at internet marketing, all you hear about is SEO.
 It is true that without good SEO on your website, you may struggle with your page ranking and your site’s visibility.
 Since SEO matters on your site, does it matter in your push notifications?
 And what can SEO teach us about writing good push notifications?

+The discipline of SEO can help you build a better push notification campaign.The second you look at internet marketing, all you hear about is SEO.
+It is true that without good SEO on your website, you may struggle with your page ranking and your site’s visibility.
+Since SEO matters on your site, does it matter in your push notifications?
+And what can SEO teach us about writing good push notifications?
+Do Push Notifications Affect SEO?
+First off, it should be noted that nobody has any idea if Google looks at push notifications at part of SEO.
+Nobody, outside of Google, even knows what Google weighs when ranking websites.
+But most interpret Google adding the feature to Chrome as, at the very least, not having any impact on your SEO.
 That said, Google is likely reading your push notifications.
 Keep in mind, this is a company so obsessed with data it looks at data in photographs nobody even sees to better sort your site into its proper place.
 So while it has no impact now, or at least no discernible one, it may have one in the future.
 Google has increasingly shown a taste to control the presentation of a website, as witnessed by Chrome’s new ad blocker.
 Even if Google never takes an interest in push notifications, however, SEO best practices are handy for writing copy and maintaining a good push notification campaign in the first place.